Bald Taper Fade Haircuts

 Man with styled haircut with longer top and skin fade sides

-Classic never fails — and the gentleman’s cut with high bald taper fade proves it.
-The high fade sharpens the outline, while the top stays slightly longer and styled back for a polished look.
+Classic rarely fails, and the gentleman’s cut with a high bald taper fade proves it.
+The high fade sharpens the outline while the top stays slightly longer and styled back for a polished look.

-This haircut suits round or oval faces and works well in formal settings.
-The combination of a defined part and tight sides adds structure without losing softness.
-A touch of pomade or styling cream helps keep the top smooth and refined all day.
+It suits round or oval faces and works well in formal settings.
+A defined part with tight sides adds structure without losing softness.
+A touch of pomade or styling cream keeps the top smooth all day.

 Faded Undercut